About Chronic Disease

 Our Darwin Chronic Disease GP has formed a team to help you treat and manage a range of chronic diseases.
 Led by Dr. Sara Martin, we will provide all the necessary information about your disease, medications and support through our Chronic Disease Management Plans.

-At our Darwin GP Clinic, we provide allied health services to manage any chronic pain conditions along with Acupuncture and head and neck specialists.
+At our Darwin GP Clinic, we provide allied health services to manage any chronic pain conditions along with head and neck specialists.